/ Yamcs HTTP API / Parameter Archive / Get Archived Parameter Segments

 end: string; // RFC 3339 timestamp

-//the number of samples in the segment
+// Number of samples in the segment

 count: number;